 What are the ISA transfer rules?

-The golden rule is to contact your new provider to arrange the transfer and fill in the ISA transfer form they provide.
-This will stop you withdrawing your money as cash and losing its tax-free status.
+Contact your new provider to arrange the transfer.
+This is the golden rule of ISA transfers and will stop you withdrawing your money as cash and losing its tax-free status.
+Fill in the ISA transfer form they provide.

-You can transfer all or part of previous years’ ISAs to a new ISA account, but if you want to transfer money already paid into an ISA in this tax year, you must transfer all of it.
+You can transfer all or part of previous years’ ISAs to a new ISA account.
+However, if you want to transfer money already paid into an ISA in this tax year, you must transfer all of it.

-You could choose to transfer your old ISAs into a single new account each year, but remember the Financial Services Compensation Scheme (FSCS) will only guarantee the first £85,000 saved with a single financial institution – so it’s best to stick within this limit.
+Remember FSCS rules.
+You could choose to transfer your old ISAs into a single new account each year, but remember the Financial Services Compensation Scheme (FSCS) will only guarantee the first £85,000 saved with a single financial institution – so consider sticking within this limit.